creptic/qbt-onadd/README.md

  - Does not effect global settings, or torrents in qBittorrent.
 No cron required.
  - Add tag(s), change upload and download speeds, ratio limit, seeding time, and /or category.
  - Customize values depending on category(s) ,defined tracker(s), or a list of trackers.
- - Dry run and test before making changes, All the settings are be made in config.
+ - Dry run and test before making changes. (see -d)
  - Uses qBittorrent setting for empty values, so only change what you prefer.
  - Command line options to help you easily authenticate with qBittorrent
  - Logging can be set to none(default), console (terminal), or file.(default=/home/user/.qbt-onadd/log.txt).
  - Additional options like ATM, Superseed, and Sequential download can be enabled/disabled.
  - All customization is done in config.
 No env variables, and no modifications to system.